shacharm2/CarND-Behavioral-Cloning-P3/README.md

 The goal was building a model that sucessfully drives continuously, while reducing model size as much as possible.

+Final model size is 1.8 MB

 The code uses a straight forward deep architecture with repeating blocks.

+## Repeated block

 Each block is composed of: